-A Bed Under A Sloped Ceiling Causes Pressure
+A Bed Under a Sloped Ceiling Creates Pressure

 When you spend time under a sloped ceiling, your energy is under constant pressure.
-Since nighttime is when your body regenerates itself, sleeping under a sloped ceiling restricts this work, which may, in turn, affect your health.
+Since nighttime is when your body regenerates itself, sleeping under a sloped ceiling restricts this work and may, in turn, affect your health.
 Sleeping in a bed under a sloped ceiling can also contribute to emotional instability and low energy.Continue to 4 of 6 below.

 04 of 06

 The only thing you want above your bed when you sleep is a soft canopy.
-Anything heavier than a piece of fabric above your bed will create oppressively heavy energy which will, sooner or later, manifest in your daily life.
+Anything heavier than a piece of fabric above your bed creates oppressively heavy energy that can become manifest in your daily life.

 If you have a heavy beam above your bed, the best solution is to move the bed away from it.
 If you can't move the bed, put a canopy between you and the beam to protect yourself from the beam's heavy energy.Continue to 5 of 6 below.